xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 ### For the container runtime

 There is currently no public `debuginfod` instance for the Steam Runtime.
-Many of the libraries in soldier are taken directly from Debian, so their debug symbols can be obtained from Debian's `debuginfod`:
+Many of the libraries in soldier and sniper are taken directly from Debian, so their debug symbols can be obtained from Debian's `debuginfod`:

 ```
 $ export DEBUGINFOD_URLS="https://debuginfod.debian.net"